DarkVanityOfLight/smt2-string-benchmarks/README.md

 The dataparser requires pandas.

 ### Visualizer
-The visualizer requires pandas and matplotlib.
+The visualizer requires pandas and matplotlib and seaborn.
+Additionally make sure you have a compatible backend for matplotlib installed.

 ### Benchmarking
 The generall procces of benchmarking would look something like this: